 Note - Council last had a Development Contributions Policy in 2013/14.
-Council has assessed that any projects being funded through the Policy nine years ago are too old to be included in the 2022 Policy.
+Council has assessed that any projects being funded through the Policy nine years ago are too old to be included in the 2024 Policy.
 The projects have since been funded through rates and rates funded debt.
-In the 2021 LTP Council identified revenue from DCs would commence in year 2 (2022/23), and has funded year 1 growth projects through rates, debt and external funding (Crown Infrastructure Partners).